EducationalTestingService/Confero/README.md

 The following programs should be installed and configured before running Confero.

-** Screen Capturer Recorder **
+**Screen Capturer Recorder**

 The setup program is included in the **dependancies** folder.
 Use the version of program provided.
-You need to installation only once on a computer, but the program needs to be set up for **each user** separately on the computer.
+You need to installation only once on a computer, but the program *may* need to be set up for **each user** separately on the computer.
+Try to see if the recorded video or the mirrored video is scrambled.
+If so, repeat the set up process for each user on the computer.

 To configure for a user: